KitchenGuides.org

 Spinach pesto is a milder and less bitter alternative to traditional basil pesto.
 To make spinach pesto, you’ll need spinach, garlic, pine nuts, parmesan cheese, and olive oil.
 Simply blend all the ingredients together until smooth.
 The result is a light and flavorful sauce that adds a pop of color to any dish.

-See also The 8 Best Substitutes For Bay Leaf
+See also 10 Best Worcestershire Sauce Substitutes

 7. Walnut Pesto